-- The applicant’s prospect for developing into an independently funded academic translational cancer investigator (MSK applicants).
+- The applicant’s prospect for developing into an independently funded academic translational cancer investigator (MSK applicants only).

 - The department’s assurance that the applicant will be promoted to a junior level faculty position, with clinical privileges if the applicant is a senior fellow.
-(MSK applicants).
+(MSK applicants only).

 - Applicants from institutions outside of MSK will be required initially to submit a letter from the respective Department Chair at their current institution regarding the applicant’s prospect for developing into an independently funded academic translational cancer investigator.